-At the beginning of each triennium elected members are asked to disclose interests and these are held within the Elected Members Interests Register 2013-2016.
-‘Interests’ is also a standing item in all meeting agendas as this is considered best practice.
+At the beginning of each triennium elected members are asked to disclose interests and these are held within the Elected Members Interests Register 2019-2022.
+‘Interests’ is also a standing item in all meeting agendas as this is considered good practice.

 The Local Authorities (Members’ Interests) Act 1968 has two main purposes:

 - ensuring that members are not affected by personal motives when they participate in decisions of their local authority, and

 - preventing members, in contracting situations, from using their position to obtain preferential treatment from the authority.

 There are two types of interests that elected members or external appointees may have: pecuniary interests* (financial interests) and non-financial interests.

 The Local Authorities (Members’ Interests) Act 1968 makes it clear that elected or externally appointed members must not vote or take part in a council discussion if they have a pecuniary interest.

 - controls the making of contracts worth more than $25,000 in a financial year between members and their authority, and

 - prohibits members from participating in matters before the authority in which they have a pecuniary interest, other than an interest in common with the public.

 Members who have declared a pecuniary interest in matters that are due to be considered at a Council or Committee meeting should declare that they have an interest in the matter, and leave the room for the discussion of that item.